abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 ```

 ### Step 6- Run another job for head commit
-By default if you specify multiple jobs in a workflow file they are started in parallel.
-For this case I wanted second job to start only after first job has finished running.
+By default, if you specify multiple jobs in a workflow file they are started in parallel.
+In this case, I wanted the second job to start only after the first job has finished running.
 This is because
-1. There is no point in running second job if first fails.
+1. There is no point in running the second job if the first fails.
-2. In async jobs its difficult to determine which finished when and then create a third job for running analysis on benchmark results.
+2. In async jobs it's difficult to determine which finished when and then create a third job for running analysis on benchmark results.
 3. This will also save us some execution minutes and cost in turn in case of failure.

 Here is how its configured